-The table below provides a recent history of the required employer contributions for the plan.
-The amounts are based on the actuarial valuation from two years prior and does not account for prepayments or benefit changes made during a fiscal year.
-Additional discretionary payments before July 1, 2018 or after June 30, 2021 are not included.
+The table below provides a recent history of the required and discretionary employer contributions for the plan.
+The required amounts are based on the actuarial valuation from two years prior without subsequent adjustments, if any.
+Additional discretionary payments before July 1, 2018 or after June 30, 2023 are not included.